-In accordance with the TPS, the following minimum development standards apply:
+In accordance with the TPS, the minimum development standards that apply are: Develop an identifiable town centre with a coastal aspect.

-- Businesses may be developed in conjunction with single residences. - Uses are not permitted which are incompatible with the residential component.
-No site may be developed purely for a residential function. - Council may prepare, or require to be prepared, a Development Plan prior to considering a planning application.
-The provisions of subclauses 6.4.1 to 6.4.7 shall apply in relation to the preparation, advertising, adoption and implementation of any such development plan.
+- Facilitate the development of Point Samson as a tourist node where compatible with the social and environmental setting. - Retain the fishing village atmosphere of Point Samson. - Council may prepare, or require to be prepared, a development plan prior to considering a planning application for development in the town centre or tourism zones.
+The provisions of subclauses 6.4.1 to 6.4.7 shall apply in relation to the preparation, advertising, adoption and implementation of any such development plan. - The density of any residential development within a mixed use development, including self-contained holiday accommodation, shall not exceed R40.